 What is Wall Street?

-There are two major ways to look at what Wall Street is: it is both a geographical location and the financial mecca of the U.S. and, arguably, of the world.
-In terms of geography, Wall Street takes up eight blocks in Manhattan, New York, running east to west from Broadway to South Street in the heart of the financial district.
-In terms of representing the heart of capitalism in the country, Wall Street is home to the New York Stock Exchange (NYSE), as well as a number of banks and other financial institutions and corporations.
+There are two ways to look at what Wall Street is.
+It is both a geographical location and the financial mecca of the U.S. (and, arguably, of the world).
+In terms of geography, Wall Street takes up eight blocks in Manhattan, New York.
+It runs east to west from Broadway to South Street, in the heart of the financial district.
+Representing the heart of capitalism, Wall Street is home to the New York Stock Exchange (NYSE), numerous banks, other financial institutions, and corporations.

-The phrase, “Wall Street,” is sometimes taken as generally representative of the investment banks, investment companies, securities traders, hedge funds, and portfolio managers in the entire country.
-It is a symbolic term used to refer to both the people and the places that govern the world of finance for the country as a whole.
+The phrase, “Wall Street,” is sometimes taken as generally representative of investment banks, securities traders, hedge funds, and portfolio managers.
+It refers to both the people and places that govern the world of finance for the country.

 Early History of Wall Street

-Wall Street gets its name from a literal, physical wall built in New York when the town was really a Dutch colony.
+Wall Street gets its name from a literal, physical wall built in New York when the town was still a Dutch colony.
 Governor Peter Stuyvesant called for a 10-foot wall to be built, protecting the lower part of the peninsula from Native Americans.

-Later on, the street became known for being a marketplace where traders and buyers met to conduct their business.
-In 1792, the traders and buyers met and formalized rules to authorize and legitimize their business, leading to the eventual formation of what is known today as the NYSE.
+Later on, the street became known for being a marketplace where traders and buyers met to conduct business.
+In 1792, the traders and buyers formalized rules to authorize and legitimize their business, leading to the eventual formation of the NYSE.

 Crashes on Wall Street

-Though not the first economic depression or market crash in the U.S., the Stock Market Crash of 1929 triggered what quickly became known as the Great Depression.
-While there’s not one specific explanation of what precisely triggered the massive stock sell-off in the fall of 1929, the sharpest stock traders – men such as Jesse Livermore – realized that the stock market had been hugely overbought for quite some time.
+Though not the first economic depression or market crash in the U.S., the Crash of 1929 triggered what quickly became known as the Great Depression.
+There’s not one specific explanation of what precisely triggered the massive stock sell-off in the fall of 1929.
+The sharpest stock traders – men such as Jesse Livermore – realized that the stock market had been hugely overbought for quite some time.